subodh-r-gupta/Art-of-Linux/Linux-commands-cheat-sheet.md

 Show who is logged in and what they are doing |	w Create a group named "test" | groupadd test
 Create an account named john, with a comment of "John Smith" and create the user's home directory | useradd -c "John Smith" -m john
-Delete the john's account |	userdel john
+Delete john's account |	userdel john
-Add the john's account to the sales group	| usermod -aG sales john
+Add john's account to the sales group	| usermod -aG sales john